coderefinery/git-intro/_episodes/07-aliases.md

 - These are great because they can save you time typing
 - But it's easy to forget them, get confused, or be inconsistent with your colleagues.

-There is plenty of other configuration for git, that can make it nicer.
+There is plenty of other configuration for Git, that can make it nicer.

-This section

 ---